BobMcDear/simsiam-pytorch/README.md

 <i>This is not a fork of somebody else's code.
 I, [@BobMcDear](https://github.com/BobMcDear), am the original creator of this project but due to problems with Git was forced to delete and restore it.
 In other words, [gary109/PyTorch-SimSiam](https://github.com/gary109/PyTorch-SimSiam) is a fork of this repository and not vice versa.</i>

 # SimSiam in PyTorch
 This is an implementation of the self-supervised learning algorithm SimSiam in PyTorch.
-You can find the accompanying blog [here](https://medium.datadriveninvestor.com/simsiam-in-pytorch-part-1-the-data-ecbe2234c1a).

 # Usage
 Many methods useful for SimSiam are included, and for end-to-end training, all you must provide is an encoder for the SimSiam model plus an optimizer.